The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 \subsection{Factorized likelihood methods}

-The factorized likelihood (FL) corresponds to a class of techniques where \autoref{eq:model2a} is computed in parallel across pulsars, then the re-weighted posterior distributions from each pulsar are combined in post-processing to calculate the likelihood for the array.
+The factorized likelihood (FL) approach makes possible a class of techniques where \autoref{eq:model2a} is computed in parallel across pulsars, with re-weighted posterior distributions from each pulsar combined in post-processing to calculate the likelihood for the array.
 Evaluation of the likelihood becomes approximately scale invariant with $N_p$. \citet{Taylor2022-nq} modeled a power-law SGWB strain spectrum with a fixed spectral index of $\alpha=-2/3$ to recover posteriors on the SGWB strain amplitude for each pulsar.
 The posteriors on the strain amplitude were represented by histograms, re-weighted by the single-pulsar parameter priors, then multiplied across pulsars with a suitable prior for the final posterior calculation.

-This fixed-index FL technique has been used in SGWB searches of the NANOGrav 12.5-year data set \citep{Arzoumanian2020-br} and IPTA Data Release 2 \citep{iptadr2} to accelerate parameter estimation and cross-validation.
-However as discussed in \autoref{sec:intro}, cosmic variance and SMBHB environmental interactions may cause the SGWB strain spectrum to deviate from the expected power-law behavior.
-Additionally, early-Universe GW signals may contribute towards the SGWB with spectral shapes that are different from that of the SMBHB signal.
-We therefore require a more flexible and generalized FL approach that would allow for inference of more physically-motivated SGWB spectral models.
+This fixed-index FL technique (along with variants) has already been adopted as a new tool in large analysis campaigns from NANOGrav \citep{Arzoumanian2020-br,2023ApJ...951L...8A}, the Parkes Pulsar Timing Array \citep{2023ApJ...951L...6R,Goncharov_2021}, and IPTA \citep{iptadr2}, as well as other studies \citep{Johnson_2022,2023ApJ...951..121S}, to accelerate parameter estimation and cross-validation.
+However as discussed earlier in \autoref{sec:intro}, there are many reasons why the SGWB strain spectrum could deviate from this simple fixed-index power-law model.
+We therefore require a more flexible and generalized FL approach that would allow for inference of physically-motivated SGWB spectral models.

-A General Factorized Likelihood (GFL) approach is possible by fitting spectral models to the \textit{free spectrum}, a minimally-modeled Bayesian spectral characterization of PTA data \citep{lentati, taylor13}.
-The free spectrum recovers the joint posterior of the red-noise power spectrum at all sampling frequencies, parameterized by the coefficient $\rho$, such that
+A General Factorized Likelihood (GFL) approach is possible by fitting spectral models to the \textit{free-spectrum}, a minimally-modeled Bayesian spectral characterization of pulsar timing data \citep{lentati, taylor13}.
+The free-spectrum recovers the joint posterior of the red-noise power spectrum at all sampling frequencies, parameterized by the coefficient $\rho$, such that